 “Haley has excelled in her work and has grown in her exposure to many different events and work through her practicum work with St Joseph’s Hospital and her work with the children in Puerto Rico,” Scarce said, “She is outspoken and very committed to her art and her feminist beliefs…this is refreshing to see this kind of passion in a cause from a student.”

 They collaborated with the Puerto Rico Art Therapy Association (PRATA) and volunteered in several shelters throughout the island to provide art therapy group service to those affected by the hurricane Irma and Maria’s destruction in September 2017.

-“To me that was an amazing experience to see art as a healing outlet for people,” Haren said.
-“My art gallery is response to trauma and is inspired by my trip to Puerto Rico with feminist undertones.”
+“To me, that was an amazing experience to see art as a healing outlet for people,” Haren said.
+“My art gallery is a response to trauma and is inspired by my trip to Puerto Rico with feminist undertones.”

 Haren explained her art gallery, “Perennial,” as a huge mess of pieces from her studio class.
 The name Perennial was inspired by her mother who encouraged her at a young age to be an artist.
 She would encourage Haren to “just make something” and not worry about what it would look like and hang it gallery style in her house.

 They would garden together and her mother always planted perennial flowers and every winter they would die, but every spring they would watch them break through the earth and bloom.